nf-core/configs/docs/uppmax.md

 All jobs are limited to 1 hour to be eligible for this queue and only one job allowed at a time.
 It is not suitable for use with real data.

-To use it, submit with `-profile uppmax-devel`.
+To use it, submit with `-profile uppmax,devel`.